 This document was first developed by David A. Wheeler (dwheeler, at, dwheeler, dot com), based on feedback on the Austin group bug tracker and mailing list.
 The first version of this document was dated 2011-11-15.
-It has been changed since that time due to various feedback, in particular, historical corrections from David Korn (especially his email on November 16, 2011), and suggestions from Geoff Clare in November 2011, and further input from David Korn in October 2013 (e.g., to name the section "conditional command").
-It-This proposal was discussed in the 2013-11-21 Austin group teleconference; at that time the group decided that "==" and nothing else should be added to "test/["", "[[...]]" instead of "test/[".
+It has been changed since that time due to various feedback, in particular, historical corrections from David Korn (especially his email on November 16, 2011), suggestions from Geoff Clare in November 2011, and further input from David Korn in October 2013 (e.g., to name the section "conditional command").
+This proposal was discussed in the 2013-11-21 Austin group teleconference; at that time the group decided that "==" and nothing else should be added to "test/[", "[[...]]" should be added, and the other functionality such as "-nt" should be added to "[[...]]" instead of "test/[".
+More recent comments questioned if "-v" was needed; David A. Wheeler found that many implementations do not support "-v" and in any case.